Home Our Services Pay Management Equal Pay Audits

 Toggle Sidebar

-The requirement for employers to publish their Gender Pay Gap figures signals a wider movement towards examining pay equality in the workplace.
-Whilst employers need to be able to explain any gender pay gap - and a gender pay audit can help with this - the spotlight is quickly moving towards equal pay as a whole.
+The requirement for employers to publish their Gender Pay Gap figures started a wider movement towards examining pay equality in the workplace.
+Whilst employers need to be able to explain any gender pay gap, the spotlight is moving towards equal pay and greater transparency as a whole.

 Employees can make an equal pay claim on grounds outside of gender including race, disability and age.
 Paydata’s services help to shed light on this sensitive subject, providing transparency that works towards making a level playing field for all employees, whilst also improving staff satisfaction and trust in management.